kermitt2/entity-fishing/Readme.md

 _Warning_: Some quota and query limitation apply to the demo server!
 Please be courteous and do not overload the demo server.

+A [docker image](https://nerd.readthedocs.io/en/latest/docker.html) is available to help you deploying your own server.

 # Benchmarks

 ![entity-fishing](doc/images/scores.png)